A technical guide to URL redirects for SEO

 For SEO specifically, URL redirects allow you to forward authority of any links pointing to a page that has moved or been deleted.
 This helps to make sure your content continues to adhere to EEAT (Expertise, Experience, Authority).

-They also means that you can avoid 404 page not found errors, although these can sometimes be useful if they clearly state what the users need to do in order to find their way back to the home page or to your new landing page.
+They also mean that you can avoid 404 page ‘not found’ errors, although these can sometimes be useful if they clearly state what the users need to do to find their way back to the home page or your new landing page.

 When to use redirects: